 - 1. Prevent erosion where construction activities are occurring - 2.
 Prevent pollutants from mixing with stormwater - 3.
-Prevent pollutants from being discharged by trapping them on-site, before they can affect the receiving waters
+Prevent pollutants from being discharged by trapping them on-site, before they can affect the receiving waters - Note: For the purpose of preparing a SWPPP, a pollutant is anything that could cause or contribute to a violation of state water quality standards.

-A complete SWPPP consists of several items: SWPPP sheets, other plan sheets and documents referenced in the SWPPP sheets, the contractor's approved Section 104
+A complete SWPPP consists of several items: SWPPP sheets, other plan sheets and documents referenced in the SWPPP sheets, the contractor's approved Section 104 Erosion Control Plan, inspection reports, and documentation of field changes that were made to better address the objectives.